DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 * [The documentation.](https://www.snapraid.it/manual)
 * [Arch Wiki](https://wiki.archlinux.org/title/SnapRAID)

-Provides protection against disk failure and bitrot.<br> Works at file level, not disk or block level.
+Provides parity protection against disk failure and bitrot.<br> Works at file level, not disk or block level.
 Unlike regular raid that is constant ever present, snapraid needs to have scheduled syncs.
 Usually once every 24 hours.<br>
 In case of a disk failure, you are able to recover data from the last sync run,